whoward/docs/markdown/reference/rest-api.md

 ```

 #### ?to and ?from

-> Returns jobs since/until the specified time (in epoch time, calculated from UTC).
+Get jobs since/until the specified time (in epoch time, calculated from UTC).

+Example request:
 ```bash
 curl https://sauceUsername:sauceAccessKey@saucelabs.com/rest/v1/sauceUsername/jobs?from=1357747500&to=1357748700
 ```

 #### ?format

-> Returns jobs in specified format.
+Get job info in the specified format.
 Currently we support `json` and `csv`.

 Default: `json`